-If your baby cannot feed directly at the breast, there a variety of methods to feeding a new-born expressed breast milk.
+If your baby cannot feed directly at the breast, there a variety of methods of feeding a new-born expressed breast milk.
 Bottle feeding is the most common method, but depending on your situation or concerns, this may not be the most suitable.
 Your baby may have difficulty suckling, or you may not want to risk nipple/teat confusion if baby can nurse at the breast.

 The right method for feeding a newborn expressed milk should be: